1. Study 1 Timothy 2:8-9. What did Paul's letter

-Turkey.
 What a challenge!
 This port city for East and West trade was one of the richest cities in the world, in part

 because this city was the location of the Asiatic goddess Artemis.
-Worshipped for hundreds
+Worshipped for hundreds of years since

-times, but its 6th temple was regarded as one of the Seven Greatest Wonders of the Ancient World.
+its 6th temple was regarded as one of the Seven Greatest Wonders of the Ancient World.
+Pliny recorded the

-by a garland consisting of three rows of bulbous shaped objects which have been interpreted as nipple less breasts,
+garland consisting of three rows of bulbous shaped objects which have been interpreted as nipple less breasts,

 eggs, or grapes which symbolized fertility and sexuality.
-Many ancient writers recorded
+Many ancient writers recorded the rampant immorality

 2. Against this cultural context, what does 1 Timothy 2:8-9